 Nanopore sequencing is uniquely scalable.
 The portable Flongle, MinION and MinION Mk1C are ideal for performing identification experiments at point-of-sampling, whilst the flexible GridION enables up to five MinION or Flongle Flow Cells to be run on demand.
 Scaling up, the ultra-high-throughput PromethION platform outputs terabases of data, for rapid sequencing of larger genomes or highly parallel multiplexed experiments.

-For applications where turnaround time is crucial, the Rapid Sequencing Kit enables preparation of sequencing libraries in just ten minutes; a fully lyophilised version, the Field Sequencing Kit, is available for sequencing in the field.
-For targeted sequencing experiments, there are several PCR-based methods available, whilst Cas9 enrichment can be combined with the Ligation Sequencing Kit for PCR-free, long-read targeted sequencing.
-For identification of transcripts and RNA viruses, Oxford Nanopore provides three streamlined RNA sequencing kits, for long-read RNA sequencing with low GC bias.
+For applications where turnaround time is crucial, the Rapid Sequencing Kit enables preparation of sequencing libraries in just ten minutes.
+For targeted sequencing experiments, there are both PCR-based and PCR-free methods available.
+For identification of transcripts and RNA viruses, Oxford Nanopore provides streamlined RNA sequencing kits, for RNA or cDNA sequencing of full-length transcripts with low GC bias.

 Find out more about microbial identification with nanopore sequencing in Metagenomic sequencing with Oxford Nanopore: Getting Started.